Leland Vittert: Television reporter

-While covering the George Floyd protests outside the White House in Washington, D.C., Vittert and his crew were attacked by protesters and later chased away from the area.
-In an interview on Cavuto Live the following day, Vittert stated that he and his crew were assaulted after a protester realized they were employed by Fox News.
+While covering the George Floyd protests outside the White House in 2020, Vittert and his crew were assaulted by protesters and later chased away from the area.
+In an interview the following day on Cavuto Live, Vittert told viewers that he and his crew were attacked after a protester realized they were employed by Fox News.

 Vittert's last on-air appearance on Fox News was in January 2021; he left the network in April 2021.
 A Fox News spokesperson said, "We have mutually and amicably parted ways with Leland Vittert", leaving it unclear whether he quit or was fired.
 It later emerged that he had been asked to leave by one of the Murdochs after Vittert had asked tough questions of President Donald Trump.

 On May 5, 2021, Nexstar announced that Vittert would join NewsNation starting May 17, 2021, as a national correspondent and anchor.
 On May 17, 2021, Vittert made his first appearance for NewsNation on The Donlon Report and NewsNation Prime.
 On July 8, 2021, Nexstar announced that Vittert would anchor a primetime show called On Balance with Leland Vittert on NewsNation starting July 19, 2021.